fespinozadeveloper/lajax/README.md

 ## lajax
-Xajax integration for Laravel 4.2.*.
+Xajax integration for Laravel 4.2 and 5.

 The Xajax library makes it possible to export PHP classes to Javascript code, so they can be called directly from client side.